 You can prepare for this challenge with the following test practice package, practicing everything once you are still at home, in your comfort zone.
 It will make your situation 10 times easier once you deal with the timed test as a part of your Amazon interview…

-Second scenario: If you apply for a job in a small company, or perhaps in a dormitory, the interview will be quite simple.
+Second scenario: If you apply for a job of a maintenance mechanic in a small company, or perhaps in a dormitory, the interview will be quite simple.
 They will typically ask only a few questions about your motivation, experience, and certification.
 In this case, however, personal preferences of the interviewers play an important role on their decision making.
 You will have to make a good impression on them to have a decent chance of landing a job.

 Work portfolio can help you greatly in both cases